 As American Academy of Matrimonial Lawyers Madeline Marzano-Lesvenich points out, this new tax regulation will change the way that divorce cases are settled.
 Couples should prepare themselves.
 The alimony tax deduction was once a powerful negotiating tool, and now that tool is more of a stumbling block for couples trying to work out the issues that so often hold up the process of marriage dissolution—and it may serve to make divorces more bitter.
 Proponents of the change say that it will result in spouses that make more money being less willing to agree to higher dollar amounts for their former spouses.

 The most recent figures from the Internal Revenue Service from 2015 indicate that Americans filing form 1040 claimed a total of $12.3 billion in deductions for alimony that year.

 Under the old law, if Spouse A makes $300,000 per year and pays Spouse B $40,000 per year in alimony, then Spouse A would only be taxed on $260,000 in income.
 Spouse B would be taxed on $40,000 plus whatever other income he/she has.
 Under the new requirements, Spouse A is taxed for all of his/her income, including any income paid to Spouse B, but Spouse B is only taxed for his/her income, not alimony.

 In Utah, the courts take a number of factors into consideration when determining whether or not to award alimony, including the income of both spouses, the length of the marriage, and even the reasons for the breakup of the marriage.
 As a general rule, alimony cannot be ordered for a period of time that exceeds the length of the marriage.

 Emy A. Cordano and our Salt Lake City divorce attorney understand that this is a difficult and frustrating period in your life, and we can help.
 Count on our team of compassionate legal professionals to guide you through the divorce process.
-Contact us now for a free consultation.
+Contact us now for a legal consultation.